marshall-vogt/c0723-code-solutions/css-pseudo-classes/css-psuedo-classes-quiz-notes.md

 After completing this exercise, you should be able to discuss or answer the following questions:

 - What is a pseudo-class?
+  A pseudo-class is a selector in CSS that targets elements in a specific state.
 - What are CSS pseudo-classes useful for?
+  Pseudo-classes are useful for reducing the amount of assigned classes and increasing flexibility with code.

 ## Notes